XessX/3D-HAND-SHAPE-AND-MOTION-RECONSTRUCTION-FROM-2D-VIDEOS/README.md

 `python main.py` <br />

 This provides the result by taking the input of a video and providing an output of the 3d hands. <br />
-The project report follows the MacSphere Project reports from here https://macsphere.mcmaster.ca/handle/11375/27/simple-search?filterquery=Computing+and+Software&filtername=department&filtertype=equals .
+The project report follows the MacSphere Project reports from here https://macsphere.mcmaster.ca/handle/11375/27/simple-search?filterquery=Computing+and+Software&filtername=department&filtertype=equals . <br />
+The project demos are provided in the demos folder.